microsoft/frontend-bootcamp/step1-04/demo/README.md

 };
 ```

-`props` allow your component to be more reusable as you can use multiple instances of the same component with different props.
+`props` allow your component to be more reusable, since you can create multiple instances of the same component with different props.

 ```jsx
 ReactDOM.render(